gonodono/glancet/README.md

     val serviceIntent: Intent = …

     // The state holds the Adapter data to apply later.
-    // There's also an overload for the RemoteCollectionItems version of
-    // setRemoteAdapter, as well as one that works with compat items. val state = rememberStackViewState(R.id.stack_view, serviceIntent)
+    // There are overloads for the RemoteCollectionItems versions too. val state = rememberStackViewState(R.id.stack_view, serviceIntent)

     // Order doesn't matter for the remoteAdapter call.